 - Alcohol withdrawal syndrome.

 Chronic or extended use of benzodiazepines can result in tolerance, dependence, and addiction.
-Once a significant level of physiological dependence has developed, a person is likely to experience diazepam withdrawal symptoms when they stop their drug use.
+Once a significant level of physiological and physical dependence has developed, a person is likely to experience diazepam withdrawal symptoms when they stop their drug use.
 1

 Withdrawal effects can be uncomfortable—and in some cases dangerous, if not deadly.
 Potential effects include tremors, anxiety, confusion, and seizures.
 From onset to resolution, the acute diazepam withdrawal timeline can last up to 3 or 4 weeks.
 Although people who abuse or chronically use diazepam are more likely to experience withdrawal symptoms, people who have used the drug for as little as 2–4 weeks may also have symptoms.
 2

 Are You Seeking Help for Diazepam Withdrawal?

 If you are looking for a withdrawal program where you can be sure you are supported during the detox process, call us at American Addiction Centers today.
 With treatment programs across the United States and trained advisors managing our phones 24/7, we are equipped to assist you in finding the help you deserve.
 We can be reached at 1-888-935-1318Who Answers?.

 Diazepam withdrawal signs and symptoms are similar to those experienced during barbiturate or alcohol withdrawal.
 Diazepam withdrawal effects consist of: 1

 If you have taken diazepam for longer than 2 weeks, you may benefit from a tapering of the drug to help minimize your risk of experiencing severe withdrawal effects.

 In more severe cases, diazepam withdrawal signs are marked by: 1

 - Hypersensitivity to light, noise, and physical contact.